Ontario Immigrant Nominee Program: Who can apply

 Requesting more than one position

 Companies making an investment in Ontario can request multiple positions.
 For the first nominee position request, 5 net permanent, full-time jobs must be created for Canadian citizens or permanent residents located in Ontario.
 For each subsequent nominee position request, one permanent, full-time job must be created for a Canadian citizen or permanent resident located in Ontario.
 The maximum number of nominee positions which can be requested is 25 nominee positions.
-“Net” refers to jobs created by the investment in Ontario minus jobs lost in the province, if any.

 The following chart shows the number of nominee positions an investor may request.